I am an online writer with a degree in journalism who writes on a wide range of topics.

-The film shows eight men of various ethnicities discussing the issue of race together.
-They are all of different backgrounds, which makes their discussion quite interesting, and very heated at times.
+The film depicts eight men of various ethnicities discussing issues of race.
+They all come from different backgrounds, which makes their discussion quite interesting—if at times very heated.

 However, in retrospect, I see that such tension is honest and necessary, especially through the complicity theory model that advocates coherence rather than complicity.
 Victor’s passionate outbursts signaled to me the end of complicity, or at least his tolerance of it, and according to the complicity theory, this is a healthy step toward “harmonic discourse” and potentially the elimination of racism and other forms of oppression.

 I was very affected by David Christensen’s “colorblind” statements because I think they are shared by many Americans who try to get along with all people.
 He seemed confused by the anger that his “why can’t we all just get along” mindset seemed to engender.
 In a way, my thoughts were similar; to most who are part of a macroculture, it probably doesn’t seem negative to see everyone as the same, because many of the people they know are the same, and as they have grown up with many of the same people, their lifestyle seems the best.

 The first time I watched the film, my class discussed the content, but I feel that watching it this time has helped me understand myself even more.
 I understand more about my background and the way it has influenced how I think about culture, race, and people in general today.
 I have also changed the way I think and talk about ethnicity and culture; I no longer have the colorblind mentality, which has allowed me to appreciate the differences between others even more, rather than avoid or loathe them.
 Critical race theory suggests that color blindness and neutrality are negative, and I never understood this before, but like the theory states, racism is “an integral part of the United States,” and in order to eliminate racial oppression and work toward equality, people need to recognize differences in race and ethnicity rather than try to avoid conflict or awkward moments.